Michelle-Lisowski/Von/README.rst

 Development Status
 ------------------

-Next focus: Voting in 'skip' and 'clear' commands, customisable behaviour and documentation.
+Next focus: Permission checks, voting in 'skip' and 'clear' commands, and documentation.
-*Customisable behaviour* means the ability to enable/disable specific features of Von, and the ability to change the default volume of music.